Project facts

 • The main station as a through station

-• The airport/trade fair station
+• The train station at Stuttgart Airport

 • The Mittnachtstraße S-Bahn Station